SNSystems/hello-rld/README.md

 1. Start the container.
 The freshly cloned code is mapped to the path `/hello-rld` inside the container.
     ~~~bash
     docker pull paulhuggett/llvm-prepo:latest
-    docker run --rm --tty --interactive -v $(pwd)/hello-rld:/hello-rld paulhuggett/llvm-prepo:latest
+    docker run --rm --tty --interactive       \
+               -v $(pwd)/hello-rld:/hello-rld \
+               paulhuggett/llvm-prepo:latest
     ~~~
-    (If you use a non bash-like shell, replace `$(pwd)` in the third of these commands with the path of your current working directory.)
+    (If you use a non bash-like shell, replace `$(pwd)` in the second of these commands with the path of your current working directory.)
 1. Build the Standard C Library:
     ~~~bash
     cd /hello-rld/musl-prepo